tychandl/OnlineSurveySystem/README.md

 # OnlineSurveySystem
-Everything is in its own section/branch according to the instructions Please go to each drop down and you will find each section of the project
+Everything is in its own section/branch according to the instructions Please go to the main drop down box and you will find each section of the project